profissaocloud/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 1. Click **Review + Invite** and **Invite**.

-1. Back on the **Users - All users** blade, click the entry representing the newly created guest user account.
+1. Back on the **Users - All users** blade, click **Refresh** and then click the entry representing the newly created guest user account.

 1. On the **az104-01b-aaduser1 - Profile** blade, click **Groups**.